 Created by Browserling

 This random date generator was created by me and my team at Browserling.
-Behind the scenes, it's actually powered by our programmer tools that are used by millions of people every month.
+Behind the scenes, it's actually powered by our web developer tools that are used by millions of people every month.
 Browserling itself is an online cross-browser testing service powered by alien technology.
 Check it out!

 Secret message: If you love my tools, then I love you, too!
 Use coupon code TOOLLING to get a discount at my company.